 At Hampden-Sydney, honor is a way of life.
 For more than two centuries, these two principles have guided our community:

 "The Hampden-Sydney student will behave as a gentleman at all times and in all places."

 "The Hampden-Sydney student will not lie, cheat, or steal, nor tolerate those who do."

 Hampden-Sydney's location is ideal for the outdoorsman.
-If you like hunting, fishing, trap shooting, biking, or camping, our Outdoor Experience provides easy access to forests, fields, streams, and open water.
+The Outdoor Experience provides easy access to forests, fields, streams, and open water.
 Prince Edward County is also rich with history and culture.
 Just check out the Area Attractions.

 Hampden-Sydney is accredited by the Southern Association of Colleges and Schools Commission on Colleges (1866 Southern Lane, Decatur, Georgia 30033-4097; 404-679-4500) and is a member of the Association of Virginia Colleges, the Virginia Foundation for Independent Colleges, the Association of American Colleges, the Southern University Conference, the College Entrance Examination Board, the American Chemical Society, and the College Scholarship Service.